Tw1ddle/MarkovNameGenerator/src/markov/README.md

 See the [demo code](https://github.com/Tw1ddle/MarkovNameGenerator) for a complete worked example.

 ## Tips
 * The generator works using Markov chains and so require training data.
-A hundred or so words in a given category is usually sufficient for good results.
+A hundred or more words within a category is usually sufficient for good results.
 * Sort words by similarity to preferred "good words" using an edit distance metric, pick the most similar and suitable results.
 There are a few edit distance measures provided in EditDistanceMetrics.hx.
 * To get best results the training dataset, model order and prior will need to be tweaked for the type of words you want to generate.
+If possible, keep the prior parameter low or zero.
 Filter words to suit: look at length, beginning, end, contents, edit distance limits.
 Some of this done for you in NameGenerator.hx.
 If you prefer to do it your own way, use Generator.hx.

 ## Notes
 * Many of the concepts used for the generator were suggested in [this article](http://www.roguebasin.com/index.php?title=Names_from_a_high_order_Markov_Process_and_a_simplified_Katz_back-off_scheme) by [Jeffrey Lund](https://github.com/jlund3).